kevin-toles/tpm-job-finder-poc/README.md

 To view detailed coverage reports, click the badge or visit your Codecov dashboard.

 ## Overview
 This repository is organized for modular, microservice-friendly development.
+All file, metadata, and log operations are now centralized through the `SecureStorage` class (`src/storage/secure_storage.py`), ensuring consistent, secure, and maintainable data handling across the application.
 Each major component, utility, and script lives in its own top-level folder, with dedicated test folders for unit, integration, and end-to-end tests.

 ## Structure
 - `job_aggregator/` — ATS connectors and related logic